-whether services are provided by multiple professionals or team members; and
+whether services are provided by multiple professionals or team members;

+whether workers providing peer support services will have sufficient time to focus on self-care and their own recovery; and

 service volume.

 Different program models recommend different caseloads/workloads.
 For example, SafeCare recommends a caseload of 10 to 12 families, Healthy Families America recommends 14 to 16 families, and the Nurse Family Partnership recommends no more than 25 families.
 Parents as Teachers focuses on the number of visits per month rather than the number of families served, and recommends a maximum of 40 to 50 visits per month.